-- 167. (1) A multiple dwelling building, an affordable housing building or a purpose-built residential rental building which includes a commercial use, shall: - a) have all the multiple dwelling units, affordable housing units and purpose built rental units, not including townhouse dwellings, located above the commercial use; and - b) have a separate direct at-grade residential entrance and exit to the exterior of the building.
+- 167. (1) A multiple dwelling building, an affordable housing building or a purpose-built rental building which includes a commercial use, shall: - a) have the multiple dwelling units, affordable housing units and purpose built rental units, but not including townhouse dwellings, located above the commercial use; and - b) have a separate direct at-grade residential entrance to the outside of the building.